Students and Families Resources

 Not on Track?

-If you are a student that finds yourself behind in credits- we have a menu of options for high school credit recovery programs that allows participating students to recover credits needed for graduation.
-Below are the options you can discuss with your counselor.
+If you are a student that finds yourself behind in credits and with some grades of D or F on your transcript, we have a menu of options for high school credit recovery programs, including virtual classes, that allows participating students to recover credits needed for graduation, and raise a low GPA.
+Below are options you can discuss with your counselor.

 1. Adult Education Partnership

 The Division of Adult and Career Education provides after-school classes through extended hours as part of the Zero Dropout program strategies.
 Students participate in small class sizes and personalized instruction as they regain needed credits.

 2. Edgenuity Programs